NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 ```
 >💡 Tip : At this point you can also test your method by calling it from the main loop of the node, try to start and stop the conveyor belt and see if everything is working !

-### Hans-Günther's Pick and Place Executor
+### Hansel's Pick and Place Executor
-Following the hans-gunther's instructions, I decided to use the same implementation as him, as I wanted to be consistent with his work while I knew i would have to rework this class.
+Following the Hansel's instructions, I decided to use the same implementation as her, as I wanted to be consistent with his work while I knew i would have to rework this class.

 The pick and place executor is responsible for controlling the robot's task.